River plume: Intermediate plumes

 The same regimes as discussed above hold for the non-dimensional parameters.
 Bottom-advected plumes ($h_b>h_0$, $Y_b > Y_s$) in general have small Burger numbers and therefore buoyancy is relatively unimportant.
 Surface-advected plumes ($h_b<h_0$) in general have large Burger numbers and therefore buoyancy is important.
-Furthermore, the Rossby number indicates whether the plume classifies as a surface-advected plume or an intermediate plume.
-A relatively large Rossby number compared to the Burger number indicates that advection is important compared to buoyancy and will allow at least partial bottom-advection to occur, hence one can expect an intermediate plume.
+Furthermore, the Rossby number indicates whether the plume is classified as a surface-advected plume or an intermediate plume.
+A relatively large Rossby number compared to the Burger number indicates that advection is important compared to buoyancy and will allow at least partial bottom-advection to occur so that one can expect an intermediate plume.

-Note that the scheme described above was developed for idealized cases, i.e., river plumes in absence of external forcing which inflow to sea with idealized bathymetry and shoreline.
+Note that the scheme described above was developed for idealized cases: that is, for river plumes in absence of external forcing which flow into a sea with idealized bathymetry and shoreline.